Jelvibean/challenge/README.md

 The application has two different ways to offer the data

 1. appWithoutSSRData: Displays a list of people fetched from the API using the useCachingFetch, a custom hook I created.
 This route will load data in the browser and will only make one call.
+   Mostly spent my time buiding the fetch and making sure it functioned!!

 2. appWithSSRData: TBD - Stopped to go and set up the readme and the other pieces to the project.
 I would need more time to figure this part out :(

+#What Bells and Whistle the App has currently.

+1. I added prettier which automatically formats all supported files in your project Its set to rewrites the files with the properly formatted code, fixing indentation, line breaks, and other formatting issues.

+2. Added Linting to automatically analyzing your code to identify potential errors, stylistic issues, and code quality problems.

 # Personal Note to Manager and Team :)